Gardening in a Changing World

 "Darryl Moore has been revolutionising how we grow in cities for the past decade and picked up a medal for his city-friendly design at RHS Chelsea this year.
 Here he galvanises readers to make meaningful change - whether in their gardens or beyond."

-"I was struck by the amount of meticulous, in-depth research that has gone into the writing of this book...this must-read book is expertly divided into neat, digestible sections that are jam-packed with fascinating and vital information."
+"If there were a prize for most timely publication of the year, this would be a contender...This must-read book is expertly divided into neat, digestible sections that are jam-packed with fascinating and vital information."

 "The premise of this book is simple.
 To avert further climate crisis and biodiversity loss, we need to rethink our relationship with plants.
 Gardening in a Changing World covers many complex topics, but it does so in short, digestible chapters and a lucid style...It will alter the way you garden."